Nonparameteric impulse response estimation

 The large response value at t=0 (zero lag) suggests that the data comes from a process containing feedthrough.
 That is, the input affects the output instantaneously.
-It could also be that there is a direct feedback effect (proportional control without some delay that u(t) is determined partly by y(t)).
+There could also be a direct feedback effect (proportional control without some delay that u(t) is determined partly by y(t)).

 Also, the response values are significant for some negative time lags, such as at -7 seconds and -9 seconds.
 Such significant negative values suggest the possibility of feedback in the data.